The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Supplementary Results on Two Negative Sampling Methods: Most-Similar vs Random (Table )

-In addition to the main experiments reported in the paper, where negative instances are constructed by selecting the five most similar non-reposted cases for each positive instance, we also conduct supplementary experiments on a more general 1:5 dataset, which serve as a robustness check and evaluate our models under a more general sampling strategy.
+In addition to the main experiments reported in the paper, where negative instances are constructed by selecting the five most similar non-reposted cases for each positive instance, we also conduct supplementary experiments on a randomly-sampled 1:5 dataset, which serve as a robustness check and evaluate our models under a more general sampling strategy.
+For convenience, we first define the set of posts in our raw data as $\mathcal{P}=\{(M_h, U_S)\}$ and the set of reposts $\mathcal{RP}=\{(M_h, U_S, U_R)\}$~\footnote{~Note: Reposts whose original posts are absent from the raw data are excluded.}.
+We further denote $\mathcal{U}$ as the set of users, which includes all $U_S$ from $\mathcal{P}$ and $U_R$ from $\mathcal{RP}$.
+In the supplementary experiments, a negative instance $(M^*_h, U^*_S, U^*_R)$ is generated by randomly pairing a post $(M^*_h, U^*_S) \in \mathcal{P}$ and a user $U^*_R \in \mathcal{U}$, on the condition that $(M^*_h, U^*_S, U^*_R) \notin \mathcal{RP}$.
+Therefore, a negative instance is generated independently of a specific positive instance and without similarity constraints, which is more general than the strategy used in the main experiments.